 Q: When will construction work begin on the Dracup Avenue/Darlington Street Roundabout?

-A: Work began Tuesday, May 23, 2017 and Darlington Street from Eighth Avenue to Delaere Road will be closed until the project is completed.
+A: Work began Tuesday, May 23, 2017 and Darlington Street from Eighth Avenue to Delaere Road was closed until the project was completed.

 Q: What is the expected completion date for construction of the Dracup Avenue/Darlington Street Roundabout?